Mauricio-IRV/CS-Comps/plan2.md

 - Additionally, we will have at least 2 check ins on our progress sundays and wednesdays, as well as organization all throughout

 #### A brief explanation of how you're going to ensure that all team members contribute substantially to the end product.
 (It is shockingly easy for one team member to ride the wave of the rest of the team's work, and end up with no contributions to show for themselves, and even less understanding of the project as a whole.
 Let's make sure this doesn't happen.)

-#### A short description of the project.
-- SSL Stripping
-  - HTTPS spoofing
-- Man-in-the-middle (different types of attacks)
-- Building a command-line tool to implement the attacks
-- bettercap, nmap and sslstrip (tools for examples)

-We aim to better understand the process of downgrading HTTPS connections through certain methods such as ARP address spoofing and SSL stripping.
-To do that, we are using a tool called bettercap to serve as the basis for our own implementation of a submodule that achieves part of this attack.

-#### A short list of learning goals--what do you want to end up understanding that you don't understand yet?
-- Everything
-- Network security & vulnerabilities
-- Command line tool implementation
-- How to combine multiple programming languages into one tool.
+- In order to to give everyone the ability to contribute all throughout the project we plan on implementing a rotational schedule, where we pass along our work.
+One person researches, one person starts codes, and one person does doing a little bit of both and then it's passed along to the next person thereby also promoting collaboration by making sure the next person understands what the previous person did, as well as communicating the next steps.

-#### a list of development goals--what features do you want your software to have by the end of the project? you can label some of items "stretch goals"
+#### A list of development goals--what features do you want your software to have by the end of the project? you can label some of items "stretch goals"
 - Using group-implemented modules to run attacks
 - Fast and efficient (main goal)
 - Cross-platform and diversity of targets

-#### a discussion of how you will test (for correctness) and benchmark (for performance) your tool
+#### A discussion of how you will test (for correctness) and benchmark (for performance) your tool
 - Checking return values of attacks against materials hosted on target site
 - Percentage of successful attacks against varying levels of security
 - Ability to discard non-viable points of attack
 - Performance/output compared to existing tools

 #### A more detailed schedule of development than you wrote last week.
 In addition to a list of development steps and proposed deadlines, you should feel free to annotate items that feel uncertain at this moment.
 - Week 3 - Using existing tools (seeing how each tool works) and narrowing down to two or three attacks.

 - Week 4 - Pick a bettercap module to implement and start implementing it.